jussiarpalahti/ansible-kong-module/README.md

 # ansible-kong-module

+NOTE: works only with Kong earlier than 0.10 due to proxy config changes

+## Changes in this repository

+ * more plugins supported
+ * some bugs fixed
+ * more parameterized playbook

+## Original README

 A Module to help manage a [Kong](http://getkong.com) API Gateway

 > For a full write-up, please see the blog series: [Kong Up and Running](http://blog.toast38coza.me/kong-up-and-running/)